Fusible applique is the method I use for MOST of my applique quilts.

 - Double layer the Melon Fabric

-- Change the method from Fused Applique to Turned Edge Applique using the Apliquik method and cutting my foundations with Leaves Galore.
+- Change the method from Fused Applique to Turned Edge Applique using the Apliquik method and cutting foundation interfacing with Leaves Galore.